Guild Wars 2: Visions of Eternity expansion

 A sixth expansion for Guild Wars 2 was announced on July 15, 2025, titled Visions of Eternity, set to launch on October 28, 2025.
-The new expansion will focus on the mysterious island of Castora, long thought to be inaccessible, and the covert operations of the Inquest seeking its secrets.
-The expansion will feature two new open-world regions at launch, with two additional maps to be released throughout the year.
-Visions of Eternity will introduce new elite specializations for all nine professions for the first time since End of Dragons, featuring all new trait lines and mechanics, though this time without the ability to use a new weapon.
-The expansion will also enhance the skimmer mount with updated abilities.
+The new expansion focuses on the mysterious island of Castora, long thought to be inaccessible, and the covert operations of the Inquest seeking its secrets.
+The expansion features two new open-world regions at launch, with two additional maps to be released throughout the year.
+Visions of Eternity introduced new elite specializations for all nine professions for the first time since End of Dragons, featuring all new trait lines and mechanics, though this time without the ability to use a new weapon.
+The expansion also enhances the skimmer mount with updated abilities.
 The expansion promises a year of story chapters and three major content updates, similar in structure to previous expansions Secrets of the Obscure and Janthir Wilds.

-As a part of the announcement, it was it was announced that in a future game update in 2026 that raids and strikes will be unified under a streamlined structure, aiming to improve accessibility of the game modes for new players.
+As a part of the announcement, it was announced that in a future game update in 2026 that raids and strikes will be unified under a streamlined structure, aiming to improve accessibility of the game modes for new players.